Monkey Run Natural Area, Starting from the north side of Fall Creek – Two Hikes

 Monkey Run Natural Area also from the north side — both sides of Fall Creek east of Monkey Run Rd

-This is our third hike in the Monkey Run tract, and it takes us onto trails and into areas that the other two hikes don’t cover.
-After you’ve done all three hikes, you’ll have a pretty good idea of what this beautiful and extensive area has to offer.
+This hike takes us onto trails and into areas that the other Monkey Run area hikes don’t cover.
+After you’ve done all of these hikes, you’ll have a pretty good idea of what this beautiful and extensive area has to offer.

 For this hike we walk south and then southeast on the abandoned Monkey Run road bed until we’re almost at Fall Creek — then we swing east and walk along a bluff and then along the creek bank until we reach Route 13.
 We cross the creek on the highway and then immediately head back into the woods, going south to the railroad right of way.
 We walk west on this ROW until we’re almost at the west end of the natural area.
 Then it’s into the woods for a long forested trail back to the creek bank and then back to Route 13.